 top of page

 I would like to acknowledge I live and work on the traditional lands of the Peramangk and Kaurna people.
 As an artist who frequently explores themes of diaspora, displacement, and colonialism in my creative practice, I have a deep appreciation for the rich cultural heritage and artistic traditions of the First Nations peoples who have called this land home for over 65,000 years.
-I acknowledge that as a non-Indigenous person pursuing an art practice on this land, it is crucial to recognise the violent and complex history of this place and to continue to learn more about it.
+I acknowledge that as a non-Indigenous person pursuing an art practice on this land, it is crucial to recognise the violent history of this place and to continue to learn more about it.

 As a Vietnamese-Australian settler, I understand that I am part of a colonial legacy that has impacted the lives and cultures of Indigenous peoples in profound ways.
 I am committed to showing respect for this history and its ongoing impact by striving to educate myself about the land, its history, and its peoples.
 This awareness of my status as a settler with a Vietnamese background informs my creative work, and I am always seeking to approach it with mindfulness and respect for the context in which it is created.